First high pass to Haute Asco

 NB: Tonight you will not have access to your luggage due to the remote location of our overnight.

 • This morning you will no doubt welcome an easier start to our day.
 We begin by walking through the laricio pine forest.
 The laricio, also known as the black pine, produces an oil which has been used traditionally to cure acne, common colds, and viral infections.
 It can also be used for treating cracked hands and feet in winter, and for sealing wooden roofs.
 After contemplation of this useful tree we begin a rocky scrambling section to reach the Bocca di Foggiale.
 We are rewarded with great views both behind us to the Calacuccia lake, and ahead of us to the Golo valley.
-From here we traverse the mountainside to the Ciotulu I Mori refuge at the foot of the Paglia Orba peak where you can buy a drink and snacks.
-We then stroll along an easy high level pass with views to the seas, before winding our way down to the river Golo, a perfect place to refresh in the rock pools.
-The pools here are really stunning and the water is so clear that you can see the trout swimming around.
+From here we traverse the mountainside to the Ciotulu I Mori refuge which sits below the Paglia Orba peak.
+After a stop for drinks and snacks, we stroll along an easy high level trail with views to the seas, before heading down to the river Golo.
+The pools here are stunning and the water is so clear that you can see the trout swimming.
 You will have noticed a theme developing here.
 Hike, swim, hike swim!
-However, we still have a quite a distance to go, so it's along the river for a while, before traversing the forest to reach Castel de Verghio, an old ski station.
-There's a choice of gîte or hotel accommodation, and a small shop here.
+We then have a final river section to hike before entering the forests and heading for Castel de Verghio, an old ski station.

 Ascent: 970m (3181ft) Descent: 1020m (3345ft) Distance: 15km (9.5 miles) Duration: 6h00-6h30